sshane/Konverter/README.md

 ---
 That's it!
 If your model is supported (check [Supported Keras Model Attributes](#Supported-Keras-Model-Attributes)), then your newly converted Konverter model should be ready to go.

-To predict: Import your model wrapper and run the `predict()` function. ‼**Always double check that the outputs closely match your Keras model's**‼.
+To predict: Import your model wrapper and run the `predict()` function. ❗**❗Always double check that the outputs closely match your Keras model's❗**❗.
 Automatic verification will come soon. **For safety, always make sure your input is a `np.float32` array.**

 ```python
 import numpy as np